D: (646) 921-8720

 Before entering private practice in 1998, Mr. Beckerman served as Deputy Counsel to the Land Use Division of the New York City Council and, prior to that, as Deputy Counsel to the New York City Board of Standards and Appeals, the City’s zoning board.

-Mr. Beckerman is recognized as a leading zoning and land use attorney in New York City by Chambers Guide USA and is listed as a New York Super Lawyer for Land Use and Zoning in Super Lawyers Magazine.
+Mr. Beckerman is recognized as a leading zoning and land use attorney in New York City by Chambers Guide USA.
+He has also been listed as a New York Super Lawyer for Land Use and Zoning and Administrative Law by Super Lawyers since 2013.

 He is a Member of the Board of the Citizens Housing Planning Council (CHPC), a nonprofit research and education organization advancing practical public policies to support NYC’s housing and neighborhoods.